-Although earlier studies suggested that certain vitamins, such as vitamins C and E, may reduce your heart disease risk, larger clinical trials have not shown a benefit.
-The American Heart Association doesn't recommend taking vitamin C and E supplements as a way to prevent heart disease.
+Previous studies suggested that certain vitamins, such as vitamins C and E, may reduce your heart disease risk, but larger clinical trials haven't shown a benefit.
+However, one recent study indicated that vitamin E, when taken alone, may help prevent a heart attack.
+But, the American Heart Association doesn't recommend taking either vitamin as a way to prevent heart disease.

 There's also some evidence of a relationship between low blood levels of vitamin D and heart disease, but more research is needed.
 Talk to your doctor if you're concerned about your vitamin D level.

 Most people who are generally healthy and get the nutrients they need from their diets don't need to take a daily vitamin.
+Even a daily multivitamin doesn't seem to help prevent heart disease.
 If you're concerned about your nutrition, talk with your doctor about whether taking a daily vitamin might be a good option for you.

 Or, better yet, add nutrient-rich foods — such as vegetables and fruits, vegetable or seed oils, whole grains, and at least two servings of fish weekly — to your diet to help protect your heart.